Detail Viewer Overview

 Data Filtering

-One of the most heavily used elements of our application, the Detail Viewer is a powerful data filtering resource to help with the work of deploying DMARC, saving you time and resources.
-With the following filtering options, you have a greater ability to identify successes, gaps in authentication, sending patterns, and much more.
+One of the most heavily used elements of our application, the Detail Viewer is a powerful, intuitive data filtering resource to help with the work of deploying DMARC, saving you time and resources.
+We continually improve the Detail Viewer for ease-of-use, performance, and improved results.
+With the following filtering options, you have a greater ability to identify successes, authentication gaps, sending patterns, and much more.

 With the basic filtering search parameters, you’re presented with these options:

-• Timeframe: enter dates for which you’d like to see results
+- Timeframe: dates for which you’d like to see results

 By enabling the Advanced Filters view, you’ll see the following expanded section:

-The advanced filters lends both time savings and a means of data exploration necessary for more complex DMARC projects.
+The advanced filters lend both time savings and a means of data exploration necessary for more complex DMARC projects.

 Advanced filters include the following fields:

-• SPF Alignment: Result of whether or not a particular mail stream meets DMARC compliance requirements by way of SPF.
+- SPF Alignment Result: Whether or not a particular mail stream meets DMARC compliance requirements by way of SPF.

-• DKIM Alignment: Result of whether or not a particular mail stream meets DMARC compliance requirements by way of DKIM.
+- DKIM Alignment Result: Whether or not a particular mail stream meets DMARC compliance requirements by way of DKIM.

-• SPF Raw Result: The raw SPF check result conducted by the receiver (eg. Did SPF pass/fail/other?).
+- SPF Result: The raw SPF check result conducted by the receiver (eg. Did SPF pass/fail/other?).

-• DKIM Raw Result: The raw DKIM check result conducted by the receiver (eg. Did DKIM pass/fail/other?).
+- DKIM Result: The raw DKIM check result conducted by the receiver (eg. Did DKIM pass/fail/other?).

-• DMARC Policy Applied: The DMARC policy (if any) that was applied to the message by the recipient email receiver.
+- DMARC Action Taken: The DMARC policy (if any) that was applied to the message by the recipient email receiver.

 In the remainder of this article, we’ll cover the other sections of the Detail Viewer: Email Volume and DMARC Data.

-The middle section of the Detail Viewer displays the Email Volume by Category.
+The middle section of the Detail Viewer displays the Email Volume by category.
 Here, you get a quick look at your email volume and in what categories they fall.
 Email volume is the number of emails sent from your domain(s).
-By mousing over images, you can extract detailed information.
+By mousing over images in the platform, you can extract detailed information.

 DMARC Data